itz-me-zappex/flux/README.md

 ```

 ### Environment variables passed to commands and description
-Note: You may want to use these variables in commands and scripts which running from `exec-focus`, `exec-unfocus`, `lazy-exec-focus` and `lazy-exec-unfocus` config keys to extend daemon functionality.
+You may want to use these variables in commands and scripts which running from `exec-focus`, `exec-unfocus`, `lazy-exec-focus` and `lazy-exec-unfocus` config keys to extend daemon functionality.

 #### Passed to `exec-focus` and `lazy-exec-focus` config keys
 | Variable | Description |